alex-ball/rdaslides/README.md

 or zi4 (inconsolata) otherwise.
 To compile the documentation successfully, you will need the minted package installed and working.

+### Automated way ###

+A makefile is provided which you can use with the Make utility:

+  * Running `make rdaslides.cls` generates the derived files:

+      - README.md
+      - rdaslides.cls
+      - rdacolors.sty
+      - beamerthemeRDA.sty
+      - rdamscwg.sty
+      - rdamsdwg.sty
+      - rdaslides.ins

+  * Running `make` generates the above plus

+      - rdaslides.pdf
+      - rdaslides-slides.pdf

+  * Running `make inst` installs the files (and images) in the user's TeX tree.
+(To undo, run `make uninst`.)
+  * Running `make install` installs the files (and images) in the local TeX tree.
+(To undo, run `make uninstall`.)

+The makefile is set up to use latexmk and lualatex by default.
+If this causes difficulty you could change it to use pdflatex directly instead.

 ### Manual way ###

 To install the class from scratch, follow these instructions.
-If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first two steps.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first three steps.

- 1. Compile rdaslides.dtx just as you would a normal LaTeX file.
-You will need to enable shell escape for minted to work properly.
-As well as the usual PDF (or DVI) and auxiliary files, several others are generated.
+ 1. Run `etex rdaslides.dtx` to generate the class and package files.
+(You can safely skip this step if you are confident about step 2.)

+ 2. Compile rdaslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
+You will also need to run it through `makeindex`.
+This will generate the main documentation (DVI or PDF).

- 2. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
+ 3. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
     as a command line option to generate the sample slides.
-Again, you will need to enable shell escape for minted to work properly.
+Again, you will need to enable shell escape so that minted can mark up the code listings.

- 3. Move the files to your TeX tree as follows:
+ 4. Move the files to your TeX tree as follows:

-      - `source/latex/rdaslides`: rdaslides.dtx, rdaslides.ins
+      - `source/latex/rdaslides`:
+        rdaslides.dtx,
+        rdaslides.ins
-      - `tex/latex/rdaslides`: rdaslides.cls, rdacolors.sty,
+      - `tex/latex/rdaslides`:
+        rdaslides.cls,
+        rdacolors.sty,
+        beamerthemeRDA.sty,
+        rdamscwg.sty,
-         beamerthemeRDA.sty, rdamscwg.sty, rdamsdwg.sty,
+        rdamsdwg.sty,
+        rda-bg-normal.jpeg,
+        rda-bg-title1.jpeg,
-         rda-bg-normal.jpeg rda-bg-title1.jpeg rda-bg-title2.jpeg
+        rda-bg-title2.jpeg
-      - `doc/latex/rdaslides`: rdaslides.pdf, rdaslides-slides.pdf,
+      - `doc/latex/rdaslides`:
+        rdaslides.pdf,
+        rdaslides-slides.pdf,
         README.md

- 4. You may then have to update your installation's file name database before TeX and friends can see the files.
+ 5. You may then have to update your installation's file name database before TeX and friends can see the files.

 Licence